 While Nigeria’s policies and action are consistent with a fair contribution to climate action, they do not put Nigeria on track to meet either of its targets.
 These policies are also inconsistent with the level of emissions cuts needed to limit warming to 1.5°C. Implementation of the ETP, reflected in our planned policies scenario, would put Nigeria on track to meets its unconditional target, but not its conditional target.
 Nigeria will need to implement additional policies with its own resources to meet its unconditional target, but will also need international support to implement policies in line with full decarbonisation to meet and exceed its conditional target.

 Key steps to reducing the gap between current policies and Nigeria’s NDC targets include progressing towards and ramping up its renewable energy target and halting the expansion of natural gas.

 In its 2021 NDC update, Nigeria committed to reducing emissions by 47% below BAU by 2030, conditional on international support.
 This is equivalent to an emissions level 1% above to 23% below 2010 levels excluding LULUCF by 2030.
 While this is a strong conditional target, Nigeria will need to strengthen its policies to make sure it has the enabling conditions in place to meet the target, in addition to receiving international support.

-The CAT rates Nigeria’s 2030 conditional target as “Almost sufficient,” a rating that indicates that Nigeria’s internationally supported target in 2030 is not yet consistent with the 1.5°C temperature limit but could be, with moderate improvements.
+The CAT rates Nigeria’s 2030 conditional target as “Almost sufficient,” a rating that indicates that Nigeria’s conditional NDC target in 2030 is not yet consistent with limiting warming to 1.5°C but could be, with moderate improvements.
 If all countries were to follow Nigeria’s approach, warming could be held below—but not well below—2°C.

 Nigeria’s conditional target spans the CAT’s "Almost sufficient" and 1.5°C compatible ratings.
 The large target range is due to uncertainty around the extent to which Nigeria plans to rely on the land sector in meeting its target.
 Further clarity from Nigeria on this may result in a 1.5°C compatible target.